 - following instructions

 It might also include frequent "spacing out" in the classroom or on the playground.
 Parents often may be the first to sense that their child is not succeeding in school or successfully interacting with others.

-situations, events, and health conditions may cause temporary behaviors that are similar to symptoms of ADHD.
+Certain situations, events, and health conditions may cause temporary behaviors that are similar to symptoms of ADHD.
 These include:

 - previously undetected hearing or vision problems

 - other medical conditions that affect thinking and behavior, such as bipolar disorder

 - learning disabilities